blytkerchan/blytkerchan.github.io/_posts/2013-12-27-the-importance-of-ics-security-ics-communications.markdown

 comments: true
 date: 2013-12-27 01:40:12+00:00
 layout: post
-permalink: /blog/2013/12/the-importance-of-ics-security-ics-communications/
-slug: the-importance-of-ics-security-ics-communications
-title: 'The importance of ICS security: ICS communications'
+title: "The importance of ICS security: ICS communications"
 wordpress_id: 2456
 categories:
   - Industrial Automation
   - Software Engineering
 tags:
   - ICS communications
   - ICS security
 ---

 For an ICS, having communications abilities generally means implementing some machine-to-machine communications protocol, such as DNP3 or Modbus.
 These protocols, which allow the device to report data to a "master" device and take their cue from those devices w.r.t. things they should be doing, are generally not designed with security in mind: most of them do not require, or expect, user authentication for any commands you might send them, and don't implement anything approaching what you'd expect from, e.g., a bank (confidentiality, integrity, authentication, authorization, non-repudiation).